nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf53/features_nrf53.rst

 Bluetooth Mesh operates on Bluetooth Low Energy (LE), and is implemented according to Bluetooth Mesh Profile Specification v1.0.1 and Bluetooth Mesh Model Specification v1.0.1.
 For the application core, the |NCS| provides several :ref:`bt_mesh_samples`.
-In addition, you can find Bluetooth Mesh samples with :ref:`Bluetooth samples in Zephyr <zephyr:bluetooth-samples>`.
+In addition, you can find Bluetooth Mesh samples with :zephyr:code-sample-category:`bluetooth` samples.

 IEEE 802.15.4 (Thread and Zigbee)
 ---------------------------------